gopasspw/gopass/docs/faq.md

 ## API Stability

-gopass is provided as an CLI program, not as a library.
-While we try to make the packages usable as libraries we make no guarantees whatsoever with respect to the API stability.
-The gopass version only reflects changes in the CLI commands.

-If you use gopass as a library, be sure to vendor it, and expect breaking changes.
+This repository primarily delivers gopass as a command-line interface (CLI) tool.
+While the underlying Go packages might be importable, we explicitly state that semantic versioning applies solely to changes in the CLI.
+We offer no API stability guarantees for the Go packages within this repository, and breaking changes may occur without a major version bump of `gopass` itself.

+If you choose to utilize `gopass` packages as libraries, it is strongly recommended to vendor them to mitigate potential integration issues arising from non-backward-compatible updates.

+Should specific Go packages within this project prove valuable for independent use, we encourage you to request their extraction into separate repositories.
+In such dedicated repositories, we will adhere to strict semantic versioning principles, ensuring predictable API stability for those packages.

 ## Further Reading